BrandenSoropia/dodo-getaways-frontend/README.md

 2. Clone this repo locally.
 Navigate to it in terminal.
 3. Install dependencies by running `yarn`.
 4. Run `yarn start` to run the app in development mode.
 It should auto open in browser, but you can also go to [http://localhost:3000](http://localhost:3000).

+This Project comes with some AirBnB's ESLint rules + Prettier + VS Code configurations to help things be consistent and clean!
+To get them running, all you need to do is install the ESLint and Prettier extensions in VS Code (recommended in project extensions) 🙌